msiemens/tinydb/docs/intro.rst

 - You need **advanced features** like multiple indexes, an HTTP server, relationships, or similar.
-- You are really concerned about **high performance** and need a high speed database.
+- You are really concerned about **performance** and need a high speed database.

 To put it plainly: If you need advanced features or high performance, TinyDB